 - In the relevant testing tool, the status of the test being run, for example Running, or Ready, is shown in the status bar at the bottom of the window.

 - UFT One Keyword GUI or GUI Scripted: All the debugging functions from the Debug menu, for example, Step Over or Step Into, are enabled for use.
-For details on applicable debug options, see the Unified Functional Testing User Guide.
+For details on applicable debug options, see the UFT One help.

 - UFT One Keyword GUI or GUI Scripted: If you selected a business component to run in Debug mode, the test pauses after opening the component in UFT One.
 Use the UFT One debug options to control the continuation of the run through the displayed component.
 When you are ready to proceed with the run, continue the run in UFT One.